strojure/ring-lib/README.md

 ## Motivation

-Being not satisfied with come decisions/implementations in existing Ring libraries.
+Being not satisfied with some decisions/implementations in existing Ring libraries.

 ## API